GanangPrakoso/edu_graphql_server/README.md

-# GraphQL Server
+# Mongo Transaction and Cache

 ---

 ### What we gonna learn:

-- What is GraphQL?
+- What is transaction
-- Why GraphQL?
-- create server with GraphQL Apollo Server (use introspection)
-- Schema definition
+- how to implement mongo transaction
-- Query
+- Redis?
-- Mutation
+- ioredis
-- Context
+- cache invalidation
-- Separating Query & Mutation into files

 ---